MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-application-deployment.md

 The controller inspects the `runtime` specified in the `spec.yaml` file and calls the corresponding runtime handler.
 The runtime handler creates the application.
 First, a Kubernetes ReplicaSet is created containing one or more pods, each of which contains the application to be deployed.
 The number of pods is defined by the `replicas` parameter set in the `spec.yaml` file for the application.
 Each pod can have one of more pools.
 The number of pools is defined by the `poolsize` parameter set in the `spec.yaml` file.

-These settings have an impact on the amount of requests the deployment can handle in parallel.
+These settings determine the amount of requests the deployment can handle in parallel.
 The maximum number of requests at one given time is equals to `replicas` times `poolsize`.
 If you have 5 replicas and 2 pools per replica the deployment can handle 10 requests in parallel.
 See the image below for a graphical representation of `replicas` and `poolsize`:

 ![Poolsize and replicas](media/big-data-cluster-create-apps/poolsize-vs-replicas.png)